FMLA: Using The Family And Medical Leave Act To Your Benefit

 The Family and Medical Leave Act, or FMLA, guarantees employees up to 12 weeks of unpaid leave each year without the threat of losing their job.
+Not only is there the federal Family and Medical Leave Act, but also state laws that affect FMLA, like the Wisconsin Family and Medical Leave Act (WFMLA).
 There are a number of reasons why you might need this time off.
 If your employer is giving you a difficult time, it is best to talk with an experienced attorney.
 McDonald & Kloth, LLC, has helped clients throughout Wisconsin and Illinois get the time off that they are entitled to under FMLA.

 Determining If You Are Eligible

 Only certain businesses are required to offer this extended time off.
 These include state, local and federal government agencies and private businesses that employ 50 or more employees for 20 or more weeks of a calendar year.
 This includes part-time as well as temporary employees.
 Most employers meet these requirements.

 While your leave is unpaid, it may be combined with accrued paid leave such as vacation time or sick leaves.
 Some common reasons that people request time away from work include:

 - The birth or adoption of a child

 - To care for a spouse, parent or child